 Imagine a company that creates highly complex control systems for automotive vehicles.
 Each complex component that is produced must then be assembled into a larger even more complex vehicle.
-The interface between the two is critical for the correct operation of the vehicle so that when the customer drives it away, every aspect of the control of the vehicle feels right.
+The interface between the two is critical for the correct operation of the vehicle.
+So, when the customer drives it away, every aspect of the control of the vehicle feels right.

-A client of Metis Automation does exactly this and, as a result, has been able to offer an additional product to each of their customers – a digital file copied over with every product shipped.
+A client of Metis Automation does exactly this.
+As a result, they’ve been able to offer an additional product to each of their customers.
+A digital file copied over with every product shipped.
 This file contains the control configuration settings formatted in a way that the customer’s IT system can import the file directly to the vehicle that the component has been fitted to.

 As the vehicle passes along the production line, it moves through an RFID scanning gate which detects all the information stored in components fitted to the vehicle.
 The IT system then looks up the configuration and production data for those components.

 This replaces an extremely manual system where each vehicle would be manually tuned at the end of the production line, to obtain the optimum control configuration by trial and error.

 There are two main benefits to this new automated system.
 Firstly, it’s much more efficient as it removes lengthy manual tuning operations.
 Secondly, it’s much more effective and repeatable, as it takes out the subjectivity associated with manual tuning operations.

 - Differentiation from competitors who are not offering this service.